spread-ai/docs-comments/docs/module-1/what-is-spread.md

 The SPREAD product is a platform that provides a suite of tools for data analysis, visualization, and collaboration.
 The platform allows you to work with product data more efficiently and effectively.

-!!! info "More about SPREAD
+!!! info "More about SPREAD"

      SPREAD was founded to make pduct data accessible and easy to use.
 The company was established in 2019 in Berlin and now has over 100 employees.
 For more on the company, see [About us](https://www.spread.ai/about).